Life in our Church School

 St Andrew’s church

 We have strong links with our parish church, St Andrew's.
-Each week the Youth and Children’s Pastor, Josey Wisdom, along with her team of volunteers, perform an ‘Open the Book’ assembly which the children participate in.
+Each week a team from the church perform an ‘Open the Book’ assembly which the children participate in.
 This interactive presentation is always a highlight of the children's week, and they particularly enjoy it when the puppets come to visit!
 The focus is on sharing stories from the Bible and discussing their relevance to our own lives and lessons we can learn from them.
 You can visit the St Andrew's website to find out about this vibrant church and its brilliant work in the community by clicking here.
 The Reverend at St Andrew's, Frances Trickey, is also a governor at our school, and our link governor for Christian Distinctiveness and Spiritual, Moral, Social and Cultural development.

 Throughout the year our children visit and present various church services at St Andrew’s including at Harvest time, Christmas and Easter.
 Further enrichment takes place in the form of 'reflection days' at the festivals of Christmas and Easter.
 In December, pupils participate in a Christmas workshop focusing on four activities about the wise men, the shepherds, the Holy Family and lastly how Christmas is celebrated around the world.
 In preparation for Easter, children will be taking part in an ‘Easter Pause’ day which will highlight and prompt discussion about the Passion.